 UPMC Northwest Radiologic Technology Program

-The UPMC Northwest Radiologic Technology Program is a continuous, two-year certificate course of study affiliated with the Medical Imaging Sciences Program at Clarion University and accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+The UPMC Northwest Radiologic Technology Program is a continuous, 23-month certificate course of study affiliated with the Medical Imaging Sciences Program at Clarion University and accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 Read effectiveness data for the UPMC Northwest Radiologic Technology Program or visit the JRCERT website.

 Upon successful completion of the UPMC Northwest Radiologic Technology Program, the student also will graduate from Clarion University with a bachelor’s degree in medical imaging sciences.